KimGonzales/100-days-of-code/log.md

 ### Day 2:

 **Today's Progress**: Started Lecture 1 and Lecture 2 of 'Mastering the Coding Interview' course on Udemy.
 Set up discord account.
+Work on Rails Association Learn Lab.

 **Thoughts** Looking forward to reviewing data structures and learning about recursion.
+Will need to review Rails association implementation.

 **Link(s) to work**